wintechis/sparqledit/docs/tutorial/TUTORIAL.md

 For this tutorial, SPARQL_edit comes with several "SPARQL views" by default.
 These "SPARQL view" examples are configured to query data from an [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) triple store hosted at [fuseki.ada.iis.fhg.de](https://fuseki.ada.iis.fhg.de/).

-Please use on of these user credentials:
+Please use one of these user credentials:
 * bob / bobpw
 * alice / alicepw

 ## Lay user perspective

 Lay or business users open ready-to-use "SPARQL views" that have been created by experts colleagues.
 A "SPARQL view" is a simple configuration text file which defines how to load a table of values from an RDF Knowledge Graph.
-With this "SPARQL view", data from the Knowledge Graph is displayed in a table where certain values can be changed.
+With this information, SPARQL_edit queries the Knowledge Graph and displays the results in a table where certain values can be changed.

 ### Update RDF literal value